Ryeberg Curators

 - Catherine Bush

 Jowita Bydlowska was born in Warsaw, as in Poland.
 She moved to Canada as a teenager.
 That hurt.
 She got over it eventually and now she likes it in Canada.
-She's the author of "Drunk Mom," a memoir, and "Guy," a novel.
+She's the author of "Drunk Mom," a memoir, "Guy," a novel, and "Possessed," also a novel.
 For fun she takes weird pictures, usually of herself, because she and herself are on the same page most of the time so it's just easier that way.
 More from Jowita Bydlowska here.Go to curator page - Matt Cahill

 - Mary Ellen Carroll